Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

+\item In the case of the regression tasks, we trained a Ridge regression (Ridge), a Gradient Boosting Regressor (GBR) and a shallow feed-forward neural network (FFNN).
+We used the Ridge and GRB implementations provided by Scikit-learn \cite{scikit-learn}, and the FFNNs were built and trained using Keras \cite{chollet2015keras} and Tensorflow \cite{tensorflow2015-whitepaper}.
+We conducted a hyperparameter grid search on a stratified data partition for each regression model.
+All details about the hyperparameters tested on each model are provided in Appendix B.

-\item We selected the best parameterizations of each method and ran a five-fold cross-validation training procedure.
-Similar to the training stage of the supervised embedding methods, the goal of this phase was to confirm that the results found during the grid search were not bound to the specific data partition used in the previous step.
+\item We selected the best parameterizations of each method and ran a five-fold cross-validation training phase.

 \item We selected the single best parameterization based on the results obtained during the five-fold cross-validation stage.
 Afterward, we ran ten trials of five-fold cross-validation using the same folds as before and using a different random seed for each run.
-This step was carried out for the stochastic classification methods (i.e., RF, FFNN and ensembles of SVMs).
-In this way, we ensured that the obtained classification results were not just due to a lucky random initialization of the weights of the classification models. \end{enumerate}
+This step was carried out only for the stochastic methods (i.e., RF, GBR, FFNN and ensembles of SVMs).